spiral/docs/framework/container.md

 At any moment in future, you can simply create needed property in your class and set it's value using dependency injection (see below).

-> Attention, ideally you should only use short bindings for the set of components which are stated as supportive/infrastruture (i.e. twig, faker, views, cache etc.) and DI for your business logic.
+> Ideally you should only use short bindings for the set of components which are stated as supportive/infrastruture (i.e. twig, faker, views, cache etc.) and DI for your business logic.
-> Note, there is no static profixes/facades in default framework bundle.

 ## FactoryInterface
 In some cases you might need to construct needed class without specifying each of it's dependencies, in this case you can use specific interface `FactoryInterface` which can help you to handle this task: